RhysEJF/radical-alignment/concepts/the-density-paradox.md

 ## Why More Voices Created Less Diversity (And How to Build Archipelagos of Thought)

-Here's something that shouldn't make sense: We're more connected than ever before.
+Here's something that shouldn't make sense.

+We're more connected than ever before.
 We have access to more perspectives, more information, more voices than at any point in human history.
 And yet, somehow, we've ended up with less diversity of thought, not more.

 This is the Density Paradox.